Badfinger: Straight Up

-In 1971, the group rented Clearwell Castle, in Gloucestershire, living and recording there.
-They finished recording their third album, again with Emerick as a producer, but the tapes were once again rejected by Apple, because Apple felt that Badfinger needed a producer who could bring a more polished sound to the recordings.
+In 1971, the group rented Clearwell Castle in Gloucestershire, living and recording there.
+They finished recording their third album, again with Emerick as a producer, but the tapes were once again rejected by Apple because Apple felt that Badfinger needed a producer who could bring a more polished sound to the recordings.
 Thus, George Harrison himself took over as producer in spring of 1971, including Leon Russell and Klaus Voormann in the sessions as well.
 Commenting on the recording of the dual slide guitars on "Day After Day", Molland remembered: "Pete and I had done the backing track, and George came in the studio and asked if we'd mind if he played ...
 It took hours, and hours, and hours, to get those two guitars in sync".
-However, Harrison stopped the sessions after recording just four songs because of his commitments to The Concert for Bangladesh, which Harrison included Badfinger in as well.
+However, Harrison stopped the sessions after recording just four songs because of his commitments to The Concert for Bangladesh, in which Harrison included Badfinger as well.
 After the concert, Harrison was tied up with producing the tapes from that concert, and so was unable to resume with Badfinger.
 Instead, the Badfinger album was completed by Todd Rundgren, who mixed the tapes from the Harrison sessions, re-recorded the songs from the Emerick sessions, and also produced some newer, previously unrecorded songs.

-The album, ultimately titled Straight Up, was released in the US in December 1971, and spawned two successful singles: "Day After Day" (Billboard number four), which sold over a million worldwide, and "Baby Blue" (US number 14).
-The album reached number 31 on the US charts.
+The album, ultimately titled Straight Up, was released in the US in December 1971 and spawned two successful singles: "Day After Day" (Billboard No. 4), which sold over a million worldwide, and "Baby Blue" (US No. 14).
+The album reached No. 31 on the US charts.
 However, the disintegration of Apple Records in Britain led to "Baby Blue" never being released as a UK single, although a release number and date had already been assigned to it.

 The band embarked on a US tour in 1972, but after problems with Evans, Gibbins left and was replaced for the tour by drummer Rob Stawinsky, who was described as Badfinger's "solid, new drummer".
 Stawinsky was not used after the tour, though, and Gibbins rejoined the band in September.